owen-od/airPi_Project/readme.md

 @reboot sleep 300 && python3 /home/pi/airPi/thingspeak.py mqtt://mqtt3.thingspeak.com:8883
 ```

-Note that if a light has also been connected to your airPi (see bonus section below), then the `lights.py` script can also be added to run at boot:
+Note that if a light has also been connected to your AirPi (see bonus section below), then the `lights.py` script can also be added to run at boot:
 ```
 @reboot python3 /home/pi/airPi/lights.py
 ```